 Council's Environmental Health Officers are available to discuss and assist food businesses to select and fill in the correct paper-work and/or help with advice on the design, layout and establishment of new businesses or kitchen up-grades.

 Regulation of food businesses includes unannounced inspections for compliance with the appropriate state and national standards and legislation.
 Serious non-compliances may result in warnings, improvement notices, fines, even prohibition orders or legal action taken against the business.

 Notification of a Food Business

-Businesses and individuals that sell pre-packaged, shelf stable foods that are not processed (cut, handled or prepared in any way) and that do not require temperature control are required to simply notify Council of their intention to trade by completing a Notification of a Food Business Application Form(DOC, 2MB).
+Businesses and individuals that sell pre-packaged, shelf stable foods that are not processed (cut, handled or prepared in any way) and that do not require temperature control are required to simply notify Council of their intention to trade by completing a Food Business Notification Form(PDF, 156KB).

 There is no charge for a Notification, however, the appropriate paper-work must be filled in and approved by Devonport City Council before trading may commence.